 Examining with her guests key aspects including; jurisdictional collaboration, procedural nuances, and the strategic considerations in leveraging the UPC, this series aims to equip knowledgeable practitioners with the insights needed to navigate this transformative era of European patent litigation.

-Now that the UPC has opened its doors and practitioners and are starting to file cases, it is a good time to take a temperature check as to how practitioners feel about the new Court.
+Now that the UPC has opened its doors and practitioners are starting to file cases, it is a good time to take a temperature check as to how practitioners feel about the new Court.

 Podcast Excerpts: